 Milestone Detail of achievement against milestone.
-Strategies put in place to achieve milestone (including updated Quantitative and Qualitative timeframe) Quantitative and Qualitative Registration of ACT teachers.
-On-line registration of ACT teachers commenced on 9 May 2011.
-Processes and procedures for the registration of all ACT teachers will continue throughout the remainder of 2011.
+Strategies put in place to achieve milestone (including updated Quantitative and Qualitative timeframe) Quantitative and Qualitative On-line registration of ACT teachers commenced on Processes and procedures for the registration of all ACT teachers will Registration of ACT teachers.
+9 May 2011. continue throughout the remainder of 2011.